 - Black Bengal’s spots can be a dark brown to black, and sometimes appear to completely blend with the base coat.

 While Bengals are highly social and affectionate, they won’t necessarily be happy when you try to pick them up and hold them.
 These cats generally don’t like to sit in laps or be held, and they’ll tend to squirm against any sort of restriction.
-Bengals are high-energy cats who are also highly independent, so restricting your cat can make them uncomfortable.
+Bengals are high-energy cats who are also independent, so restricting your cat can make them uncomfortable.

 It can take a while to fully understand your Bengal, and this breed isn’t for everyone.
-Because of their high energy levels, Bengals need plenty of care and interaction, and their highly vocal nature means you’ll hear about it if your cat is unhappy.
+Because of their high energy levels, Bengals need plenty of care and interaction, and their vocal nature means you’ll hear about it if your kitty is unhappy.
 But in the right home of pet parents who understand the breed and who are prepared to give these cats the care they need, Bengals can be wonderful pets who reward their humans with loyalty and affection.
 As with any cat breed, do your homework before deciding to bring home a Bengal.
-Take your time in deciding which breed is right for you so you can be sure you make the right choice for the cat and your family.
+Take your time in deciding which breed is right for you so you can be sure you make the best choice for the cat and your family.

 - Why is my cat aggressive all of a sudden?
 We have answers

 - How you can communicate with your cat by blinking slowly